-- The job.
+- Use only cold water for drinking and cooking. - Run water for 15 to 30 seconds before drinking it, especially if you have not used your water for a few hours. - The job.
 If you work with lead, you could bring it home on your hands or clothes.
 Shower and change clothes before coming home.
-Launder your work clothes separately from the rest of your - family's clothes.
-Old painted tovs and furniture. - Food and liquids stored in lead crystal or lead-glazed pottery or porcelain. - Lead smelters or other industries that release lead into the air. - Hobbies that use lead, such as making pottery or stained glass, or refinishing - Folk remedies that contain lead, such as "greta" and "azarcon" used to treat an upset stomach.
+Launder your work clothes separately from the rest of your family's clothes. - Old painted toys and furniture. - Food and liquids stored in lead crystal or lead-glazed pottery or porcelain. - Lead smelters or other industries that release lead into the air. - Hobbies that use lead, such as making pottery or stained glass, or refinishing furniture. - Folk remedies that contain lead, such as "greta" and "azarcon" used to treat an upset stomach.